scds/dash25-26/intro-r.md

 # Introduction to R Programming

-This beginner-level workshop will focus on basic concepts of R programming using R Studio.
-Various Data Types and Data Structures will be discussed as well as basic data manipulation.
-No prior knowledge of R programming is required for this workshop.
-This workshop consists of a synchronous workshop session, which will be recorded and shared publicly afterward.
+Curious about R but not sure where to start?
+This beginner-friendly workshop is designed for those with no prior experience in R programming.
+You’ll get hands-on with RStudio, explore key data types and data structures, and learn how to perform basic data manipulation.
+By the end, you’ll be able to write and run your own R scripts with confidence.

+This session will take place synchronously and will be recorded and shared publicly for future reference.

+In the workshop, participants will learn to:

+- Navigate the RStudio environment
+- Understand and use basic data types and structures in R
+- Write and run simple R scripts
+- Perform basic data manipulation tasks

+Whether you're working with data in the sciences, humanities, or social sciences, this workshop offers a strong foundation to begin your R programming journey.

 ## Workshop Preparation